 Augustine wrote the book The Teacher in about 389 AD.
 It is written in the form of a dialogue or conversation between himself and his 18-year-old son Adeodatus.
 Although it is probably too polished to be a record of an actual conversation, Augustine wrote in the confessions that it is an example of the types of dialogues that Augustine and his son had.
 Sadly, Adeodatus died soon after this.

-In The Teacher, St Augustine is attacking a particular view of what teaching is - the idea that it is just about transferring information from one mind to another, just about learning a collection of facts.
+In The Teacher, St Augustine is attacking a particular view of what teaching is - the idea that it is just about telling people stuff, just about learning a collection of facts.

 St Augustine isn’t very impressed with this concept of teaching: